 In response to CAMERA’s correspondence, editors have amended the online article.
 It now accurately reports that the 15 women carried out attacks in Jerusalem, not only the West Bank, and in some instances succeeded in stabbing their victims:

-The three teenagers are among the 15 young women who have stabbed, tried to stab or, the Israeli authorities say, intended to stab Israeli soldiers or civilians in the West Bank and Jerusalem since an uprising began in October.
-(Emphases added.)
+15 young women who have stabbed, tried to stab or, the Israeli authorities say, intended to stab Israeli soldiers or civilians in the West Bank and Jerusalem since an uprising began in October.
+(Emphasis added.)

 In addition, editors have commendably appended this thorough and straightforward correction to the bottom of the online article: